CZ-NIC/knot/doc/reference.rst

 address
 -------

-A destination IP address of the remote server.
-Optional destination port specification (default is 53) can be appended to the address using ``@`` separator.
+An ordered list of destination IP addresses which are used for communication with the remote server.
+The addresses are tried in sequence unless the operation is successful.
+Optional destination port (default is 53) can be appended to the address using ``@`` separator.

 Default: empty